Entre sombras (Colombian TV series)

-Entre sombras is a Colombian telenovela created by Diego Arbeláez.
+Entre sombras (English: In the Shadows) is a Colombian telenovela created by Diego Arbeláez.
 It aired on Caracol Televisión from 19 September 2022 to 16 December 2022.
 The telenovela follows Julia and Magdalena, agents of an elite group, who seek to solve priority crimes in record time, while also being in the middle of a love triangle with Ivan, a criminalist.
 The cases featured in the series are inspired by real life events that have been reported in the news magazine show El Rastro.
 It stars Flora Martínez, Margarita Muñoz, and Rodrigo Candamil.

 Plot

 The disappearance of a minor in a neighborhood in the south of the city causes alarm among the authorities and prompts Colonel Velendia, head of the judicial police, to immediately instruct Captain Julia Beltrán and Sergeant Magdalena Arbeláez to create a special division, in charge of solving the most promising crimes of their careers in record time.
 Julia and Magdalena have very different lives.
 Julia is married and has a son, and Magdalena is looking for her stepfather, who abused her as a child.
 Julia's personal life takes a turn with the return of Iván, a renowned criminalist who was the love of her life years ago and who abandoned her without an explanation.
 Magdalena takes an interest in Iván and a love triangle develops as they team up to find those responsible for the most perplexing crimes of their careers.